magma-labs/BrightCoders/module-01/README.md

 On this module you will learn the fundamentals on programic web layouts this includes:

 * The product development workflow
+* Version control using Git
 * Web layout programming using HTML and CSS
-* Version control using Git
+* Mobile first responsive web programming

 ## Content